zchee/golang-wiki/Courses.md

   * Compiler Design (CS712/CS812) at the University of New Hampshire: http://www.cs.unh.edu/~cs712/.
 In Fall 2016 we are compiling a subset of Go to LLVM code.

-  * Introduction to Compilers (6197) at Rey Juan Carlos University of Madrid: http://lsub.org/comp.
+  * Introduction to Compilers (6197, Spanish) at Rey Juan Carlos University of Madrid: http://lsub.org/comp.
 Students write a compiler in Go that implements a language for drawing graphics.